junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "What's in his browser history?"
 Cas chimes in, curious.

 Sam throws up two arms, surrendering.
 "You're such a jerk.
 All of you!
-You can't always do three-to-one, it's not fair.
+You can't always do three-to-one; it's not fair.
 I need to grab Eileen and Charlie to back me up next time."

 Dean shrugs.
 "Go ahead.
 If you don't mind it becomes five-to-one."

-Sam grabs the closest pillow from the sofa and throws at him.
+Sam grabs the closest pillow from the sofa and throws it at him.
 Which almost hits Jack, but gets intercepted by Cas.

 Sam regrets throwing it moments later, because Dean's side of the sofa has way too many pillows, while he doesn't have any.